RSL Art Union vs Yourtown Prize Home: Minimum Ticket Purchase & Entry Requirements Compared

 Yourtown [VERIFY BEFORE PUBLISH] Tiered pricing [VERIFY BEFORE PUBLISH]

-RSL Art Union Prize Home Draws: Ticket Entry Points
+RSL Art Union Prize Home Draws: How to Enter

 Current RSL Art Union Active Draws

-RSL Art Union's current schedule includes multiple draws closing at different dates.
-The Dream Home Art Union series offers prize homes ranging from $3 million to $15.5 million on the Sunshine Coast and Gold Coast.
+RSL Art Union runs draws with different end dates.
+Dream Home Art Union has homes worth $3 million to $15.5 million.
+These homes are on the Sunshine Coast and Gold Coast.

 Yourtown Prize Home Lotteries: Tiered Ticket Pricing

-Yourtown's current flagship draw offers a $3 million Gold Coast home or $3 million cash alternative.
-The organisation claims proceeds directly fund youth homelessness prevention and mental health support services across Australia.
+Yourtown's main draw offers a $3 million Gold Coast home.
+You can also choose $3 million cash instead.
+Money goes to youth homelessness and mental health support.

 Yourtown Entry Tier Breakdown

-Comparing Odds: Prize Home Lotteries vs Traditional State Lotteries
+Comparing Odds: Prize Home Lotteries vs State Lotteries

-Prize home lotteries operate fundamentally differently from Powerball and Saturday Lotto.
-The ticket pool size varies by draw and charity, whereas state lotteries maintain fixed participant numbers across all draws.
+Prize home lotteries work differently than Powerball and Saturday Lotto.
+The ticket pool changes by draw and charity.

 Lottery Type Approximate Odds Ticket Price Charity Component